openharmony/docs/en/application-dev/database/data-sync-of-kv-store.md

 6. Write data to the single KV store.

-   1. Construct the key and value to be written to the single KV store.
+   a) Construct the key and value to be written to the single KV store.

-   2. Write KV pairs to the single KV store.
+   b) Write KV pairs to the single KV store.

    ```ts
    const KEY_TEST_STRING_ELEMENT = 'key_test_string';
    const VALUE_TEST_STRING_ELEMENT = 'value_test_string';